History of Nairobi: Unrest

-In 1915 the British passed laws restricting the ownership of land to whites.
+In 1915,the British passed laws restricting the ownership of land to whites.
 Then followed high taxes and low wages.
 Blacks were forced to carry identification cards.
-In 1921 Harry Thuku founded the Young Kikuyu Association and began organizing protests as people became more open about their grievances against the British.
-On 14 March 1922 he was arrested.
+In 1921, Harry Thuku founded the Young Kikuyu Association and began organizing protests as people became more open about their grievances against the British.
+On 14 March 1922,he was arrested.
 His arrest caused a general strike in Nairobi in which thousands of Africans protested and the British government reacted by shooting 56 protesters, 25 of whom died, the massacre shocking people worldwide, even the British.
 Although Thuku was exiled to a remote desert oasis, this was only the beginning of unrest that continued with escalating severity.

 The Thuku riots reinforced a segregationist method of town planning, as a means to control the African population in Nairobi.

 After the end of World War II, the friction developed into the Mau Mau Uprising.
 Jomo Kenyatta, Kenya's future president, joined the Kikuyu Central Association after moving to the urban Nairobi from a small village, becoming its general secretary in three years, a step that lead to his becoming Kenya's first prime minister and then Kenya's first president.
 Pressure exerted from the local people on the British resulted in Kenyan independence in 1963, with Nairobi as the capital of the new republic.

 Because the area around Nairobi continued to be a popular attraction for British big game hunters, to protect the animals the Nairobi National Park was established by Britain in 1946, the first national park in East Africa.
 It remains unique in 2008 in that it is the only game reserve bordering on a capital city in the world.

+After World War II, continuous expansion of the city angered both the indigenous Maasai and Kikuyu.
+This led to the Mau Mau Uprising in the 1950s, and the Lancaster House Conferences, which initiated a transition to Kenyan independence in 1963.

+In the spring of 1950, the East African Trades Union Congress (EAUTC) led a nine-day general strike in the city.